nuta/resea/docs/internals.md

 Internals
 =========

 ### Thread Infomation Block
-Thread Information Block (TIB) is a thread-local page filled by the kernel.
+Thread Information Block (TIB) is a thread-local page linked by the kernel.
 TIB is always visible from both the kernel and the user.
 In x64, you can locate it by the RDGSBASE instruction in the user mode.